Four Seasons Invites Virtual Participation in the 41st Annual Terry Fox Run Wilket Creek in Toronto

 Forever Terry: A Legacy in Letters

-This year, to commemorate Terry’s historic and heroic effort, a selection of remembrances has been compiled in a new book, Forever Terry: A Legacy in Letters, now available for purchase and gifting with proceeds supporting the Terry Fox Foundation.
+To commemorate Terry’s historic and heroic effort last year, a selection of remembrances was compiled in a book published in 2020, Forever Terry: A Legacy in Letters, available for purchase and gifting with proceeds supporting the Terry Fox Foundation.
 Among the many letters shared by prominent Canadians including sports stars, entertainers, authors and activists, Four Seasons Founder and Chairman Isadore Sharp shares details of his very personal relationship with Terry, and the events that led to the inaugural Terry Fox Run in 1981.
 In his own words:

 Realising Terry’s Dream

-More than CAD 500,000 was raised in the 2019 Terry Fox Run at Wilket Creek, with close to CAD 12 million raised through this run site alone since 1981.
+The 2020 Terry Fox Run at Wilket Creek raised CAD 345,000, with more than CAD 12.2 million raised through this run site alone since 1981.
 Every dollar raised has gone directly to the Terry Fox Foundation.
 Projects supported by this event include precision oncology for young people with hard-to-treat cancers; genetic research into hereditary cancers including Li-Fraumeni Syndrome; special projects of the Terry Fox Research Institute related to brain and eye cancers; advanced research to help understand and treat leukemia; overcoming treatment failure in lymphoid cancers and drug resistance in prostate cancer; improvement early detection of lung cancer and more.

 Additional events organised by Four Seasons hotels and resorts around the world also support cancer research and care in their own communities.